EllenSt264/my-Next-Game/README.md

     - Adds visual depth

-    - A visually effective way to split up information and images on the site
+    - A visually effective way to split up information and images on the site.

-    - The images within the parallax are of screenshots from a game that is randomized whenever this site refreshes
+    - The images within the parallax are of screenshots from a game that is randomized each day.

-    - The text in the firt parallax section includes the game title and a summary of the game
+    - The text in the firt parallax section includes the game title and a summary of the game.
+There is also a See Reviews button, which will navigate to reviews of that game by directing users to the Community Reviews page.

-    - The text in the second parallax section includes a navigation button that leads to the Request A Game form page
+    - The text in the second parallax section includes a navigation button that leads to the Request A Game form page.

 - Scroll to Top button

-    - A bouncing floating button at the bottom right hand side of the screen
+    - A bouncing floating button at the bottom right hand side of the screen.

-    - The up arrow represents its function
+    - The up arrow represents its function.

-    - When clicked it will scroll back up to the top of the page
+    - When clicked it will scroll back up to the top of the page.

 - Sort Filter

-    - This allows users to sort the display order of games
+    - This allows users to sort the display order of games.

-    - Two select inputs are present ('Sort By' and 'Order') and a 'Filter Results' button which will sort the games depending on the options chosen once clicked
+    - Two select inputs are present ('Sort By' and 'Order') and a 'Filter Results' button which will sort the games depending on the options chosen once clicked.

+    - A downside to this feature is the page refresh.
+When clicking 'Filter Results' the page will refresh and send users to the top of the page.
+See [here]() for more details.

 - Game Cards

-    - Below the Parallax effect and Sort Filter is a list of games, each displayed within a card
+    - Below the Parallax effect and Sort Filter is a list of games, each displayed within a card.

-    - The cards follow the same Synthwave visual theme that is consistent with the rest of the site
+    - The cards follow the same Synthwave visual theme that is consistent with the rest of the site.

     - Each card has an image for the game, its title, platforms that it can be played on, genre tags and a summary.
-Each card also includes a 'Recommended By Us' tag, a 'Like' button and a 'See Reviews' button, which will direct users to the Community Reviews page and filter the results for only that game
+Each card also includes a 'Recommended By Us' tag, a 'Like' button and a 'See Reviews' button, which will direct users to the Community Reviews page and filter the results for only that game.

     - When logged in, a pulsing add button will be present on each card.
-When clicked it will add the game to the user's game playlist in their Profile
+When clicked it will add the game to the user's game playlist in their Profile.

-    - The cards are fully responsive and are designed in a way that is appropriate for a wide variety of screen sizes
+    - The cards are fully responsive and are designed in a way that is appropriate for a wide variety of screen sizes.

 ##### Games Pages